Bsnookie9/picoCTF-2024-WriteUps/README.md

 # picoCTF-2024-WriteUps

 # Overview
-Here are the write-ups for the challenges I completed
+Here are the write-ups for the picoCTF 2024 challenges.

 # Challenges
 <details>